Mountain View, Oklahoma

 Mountain View is a town in Kiowa County, Oklahoma, United States.
-The population was 795 at the 2010 census, a decline of 9.7 percent from 880 in 2000.
+Its population was 740 as of the 2020 United States census.
+It is situated about 23 miles east of the county seat of Hobart, at the intersection of Oklahoma State Highway 9 and Oklahoma State Highway 115.

 History

 The Chicago, Rock Island and Pacific Railroad (Rock Island) extended a line from Chickasha to the northern part of the Kiowa, Comanche and Apache Reservation in 1899.
 It terminated about two miles from an existing tent city called Oakdale, consisting of a store and post office on the former Cheyenne and Arapaho Reservation.
 The Oakdale post office was renamed Mountain View, honoring the nearby Wichita Mountains, on October 9, 1900.

 In 1903, the entire town relocated to a site closer to the railroad.
 The move was completed in 1904.
-Nicknaming itself, "the City in the Woods," the town became a point for transshipping Texas cattle on the Rock Island.
+Nicknaming itself "the City in the Woods," the town became a point for transshipping Texas cattle on the Rock Island.
 Cattle were unloaded from trains and allowed to graze on Kiowa, Comanche and Apache Reservation land before resuming their journey to markets.
 By 1910, the town had a population of 855.

 Jacob Aldolphus Bryce (Delf A. 'Jelly' Bryce), born 1906 at Mountain View, was an FBI agent significant for being an exceptional marksman and fast draw, and for his dress sense.